 All statistical tests were two-sided, and the level of significance was set at a p-value <0.05.
 The default confidence interval (CI) reported is the 95% confidence interval.
-When reporting confidence intervals from proportions, robust confidence intervals were calculated by bootstrap resampling with replacement (2,000 bootstrap iterations).
-Statistical analyses were conducted in R, version 4.1.1 (R Foundation for statistical computing, Vienna, Austria) including the packages tidyverse, ggridges, tidymodels, GGally, and scico.
+Statistical analyses were conducted in R, version 4.1.1 (R Foundation for statistical computing, Vienna, Austria) including the packages tidyverse, ggridges, ggdist, tidymodels, GGally, and scico.